St John Youth New Zealand: Divisions

 Each region in Hato Hone St John Youth is made up of "Divisions" in which cadets meet.
 Divisions usually meet for an hour and a half and once a week.
 Each Division is run by a Division Manager, Assistant Division Manager, and other volunteer youth leaders.

 In New Zealand, the first cadet division was started on 2 May 1927 by Mr Ted Gilberd in Whanganui.

-Child Protection Policy
+Child Safeguarding Policy

 Hato Hone St John Youth has a nationwide Child Protection Policy (CPP), which ensures the safety of its young people.

 Joining Hato Hone St John Youth

 Those who wish to join Hato Hone St John Youth can contact a Division in their area and then attend a Divisional Meeting.
-It costs $25 each term the cadet is attending, $25 to join and $50 for uniform costs.
+It costs $40 each term the cadet is attending, and a one-off $40 cost to enrol.
 Competitions, camps, and other activities also will cost extra (price depends on what activity).
-The sew-on proficiency badges, certificates and badge material are included in the annual fee.
+The sew-on proficiency badges, certificates and badge material are included in the termly fee.
 For those facing financial hardship, St John has funds available to meet costs in cases of financial hardship.